Part C – Leave

 - to attend appointments for health care; or

-- Employees will accrue 20 days Personal/Carer's Leave per year.
+- Employees will accrue 18 days Personal/Carer's Leave per year.
 This leave will accrue on a daily basis and be cumulative and employees will be able to access the leave as it accrues.
-From 1 July 2013, the transition clauses 121 & 122 will apply.

 - Employees must advise their supervisor prior to or as soon as practicable after the leave has commenced.

-- Employees may be able to take up to a maximum of 10 days uncertificated Personal/Carer's Leave per calendar year for the purposes outlined in clause 109, though this may be waived by the Director-General (delegate) where exceptional circumstances arise.
+- Employees may be able to take up to a maximum of 10 days uncertificated Personal/Carer’s Leave per calendar year for the purposes outlined in clause 98, though this may be waived by the Director-General where exceptional circumstances arise.

-- An employee will not, without his or her consent, be retired on invalidity grounds before Personal/Carer's Leave credits have been exhausted, and a certificate has been issued by the relevant superannuation fund in accordance with the relevant Superannuation Act.
+- An employee will not, without their consent, be retired on invalidity grounds before Personal/Carer’s Leave credits have been exhausted, unless provided by legislation, and a certificate has been issued by the relevant superannuation fund in accordance with the relevant Superannuation Act.

 - An employee who is retired from the APS on the grounds of invalidity, and is subsequently re-appointed in accordance with the Superannuation Act 1976, is entitled to be credited with Personal/Carer’s Leave equal to the balance at the time of retirement.

-- An employee receiving workers' compensation for more than 45 weeks will accrue Personal/Carer’s Leave on the basis of hours actually worked.
+- An employee receiving workers’ compensation for more than the prescribed period under the Safety Rehabilitation and Compensation Act 1988 (45 weeks) will accrue Personal/Carer’s Leave on the basis of hours actually worked.

-- An employee who is medically unfit for duty for one day or longer while on Annual Leave, Purchased Leave, or Long Service Leave, and who produces satisfactory medical evidence, may apply for Personal/Carer's Leave.
-Annual Leave, Purchased Leave and Long Service Leave will be re-credited for the amount of Personal/Carer's Leave granted.
+- An employee who is unfit for duty or is required to care for or support an immediate family or household member or a person for whom they have primary caring responsibility in accordance with clause 98(iii)b) while on Annual Leave, Purchased Leave, or Long Service Leave, and who produces satisfactory evidence, may apply for Personal/Carer’s Leave.
+Annual Leave, Purchased Leave, and Long Service Leave will be re-credited for the amount of Personal/Carer’s Leave granted.

-- Personal/Carer's Leave will not be debited where an employee is medically unfit on a public holiday which he or she would otherwise have observed.
+- Personal/Carer’s Leave will not be debited where an employee is unfit, or caring for or supporting an immediate family or household member or a person for whom they have primary caring responsibility, on a public holiday which the employee would otherwise have observed.

 - An employee is unable to access paid Personal/Carer’s Leave while on paid Maternity, Adoption or Foster Leave.

-- Where Personal/Carer's Leave with pay credits have been exhausted as a result of personal illness or injury, Personal/Carer's Leave without pay may be approved by the Director-General (delegate).
-Personal/Carer's Leave without pay will count as service.
+- Where Personal/Carer's Leave with pay credits have been exhausted as a result of clause 98(i) or 98(iii) a) or b), Personal/Carer’s Leave without pay may be approved by the Director-General.
+Personal/Carer’s Leave without pay will count as service.

-- Employees who have exhausted their annual Personal/Carer’s Leave credits of 18 days will be able to access an additional 2 days per calendar year for purposes outlined in clause 109.
-This additional 2 days cannot be accrued.
+- Employees who have exhausted their annual Personal/Carer's Leave credits of 18 days will be able to access an additional two days per calendar year for purposes outlined in clause 98.
+This additional two days cannot be accrued.

 Unpaid Carer’s Leave